enthali/MemoryGraphExplorer/backend/mcp-server/README.md

 For manual installation, add the following JSON block to your User Settings (JSON) file in VS Code.
 You can do this by pressing `Ctrl + Shift + P` and typing `Preferences: Open Settings (JSON)`.

 Optionally, you can add it to a file called `.vscode/mcp.json` in your workspace.
 This will allow you to share the configuration with others.

 > Note that the `mcp` key is not needed in the `.vscode/mcp.json` file.

-#### NPX
+### VS Code Configuration with NPX

 ```json
 {